Fantasy Cricket & Linear Programming

 Check out the sample cases section in LEAPS for this datacase with all the steps for further reference.

 Disclaimer: the fantasy team is only suggestive based on the data provided and the constraints given.
 It is not guaranteed that these players will be in the best11 team at the end of the match.
-Please use your own judgement while picking the team 😉
+Please use your own judgment while picking the team 😉.